Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

     with `iuf-prevent-rollout=true` will be rebuilt/upgraded.
 If a list of worker node names is supplied, then those worker nodes will be rebuilt/upgraded.

     **`Note`** Ensure at least two worker nodes (iSCSI SBPS targets) remain healthy to maintain high availability after the worker nodes rollout is complete.
-   - proceed with next set of worker nodes rollout in a batch after canary wroker node rollout, followed by the remaining worker nodes rollout.
+   - proceed with next set of worker nodes rollout in a batch after canary worker node rollout, followed by the remaining worker nodes rollout.
-   - execute Step 6 at [management rollout of ncn worker nodes](#management_rollout.md#23-ncn-worker-nodes] after each batch of worker nodes rollout.
+   - ensure to execute step 6 at [2.3 NCN worker nodes](23-ncn-worker-nodes) after each batch of worker nodes rollout.

     **Choose one** of the following two options.
 The difference between the options is the `limit-management-rollout` argument, but the two options do the same thing.

     - (`ncn-m001#`) Execute `management-nodes-rollout` on all `Management_Worker` nodes.